si2-urssi/summerschool-Aug2025/README.md

 Most of your work time will be spent on an individual project where you develop a research software package.
 You are expected to come with idea or some basis for a project.

-Ideally, this should be something that supports your work and that you would (or could) continue developing or using after the winter school.
+Ideally, this should be something that supports your work and that you would (or could) continue developing or using after the summer school.
 We hope that most—or at least some—of the projects will eventually be submitted to the [Journal of Open Source Software (JOSS)](https://joss.theoj.org), which we'll briefly talk about on the final day.

 ## Reimbursements